B.S., Political Science, 1992, U.S. Air Force Academy

 Member, Texas State Bar

-Rachel E. VanLandingham, Lt Col. (ret.), is a national security law expert and former judge advocate in the U.S. Air Force (USAF) who was appointed to the Southwestern Law School full-time faculty as an Associate Professor of Law in Fall 2014.
-She currently teaches criminal law, constitutional criminal procedure, and national security law.
+Rachel E. VanLandingham, Lt Col. (ret.), is a national security law expert and former judge advocate in the U.S. Air Force (USAF) who was appointed to the Southwestern Law School full-time faculty in Fall 2014 and was awarded tenure as a full professor in 2018.

 "I enjoy showing students the ways that they can make a meaningful difference in the world, one person at a time."